 A BRIEF HISTORY

-A Brief CNC History · Controlling Metal with "Data"
+A Brief History of CNC · Controlling Metal With Data

-The world's first CNC machine — more accurately, NC (Numerical Control) — was born in the United States in 1952, an NC milling machine.
+The world's first CNC machine — more precisely, the first NC (Numerical Control) machine — was born in the United States in 1952: an NC milling machine.

 Key characteristics: